 Each inside air handler provides heating and cooling to separate zones, allowing you to activate one or all of the air handlers at once.
 This provides you with great flexibility versus a whole house system as you can choose the areas you want to heat or cool.
 This can reduce your energy costs as you only heat or cool the zones or rooms you occupy, instead of the entire home.
 The principle of zone cooling is similar to other zoned systems already in your home.
 It would not be economical to turn on every light in the house when you are in the bathroom, or turn on every faucet while washing the dishes.

 The number of zones your home will need depends on several factors such as its layout, size, the amount of daily use and your budget.
-The two most common ductless mini split configurations are a single unit designed to handle the heating and cooling needs of two zones simultaneously and a multi-unit system with each unit capable of operating independently.
+The two most common ductless mini split configurations are a single unit designed to handle the heating and cooling needs of two zones simultaneously and a multi split ac system with each unit capable of operating independently.